 Item Description Enable remote HTTP access on port This option sets the redirect from HTTP to HTTPS only (disabled in default configuration).
 Enable remote HTTPS access on port If field and port number are filled in, configura- tion of the router over web interface is allowed (disabled in default configuration).
 Enable remote SSH access on port Select this option to allow access to the router using SSH (disabled in default configuration).
 Enable remote SNMP access on port Select this option to allow access to the router using SNMP (disabled in default configuration).
+Continued on next page

-Item Description Masquerade outgoing packets Activates/deactivates the network address translation function.
+Item Description Masquerade outgoing packets Activates/deactivates the network address tran- slation function.